This post may contain affiliate links. Please read our disclosure policy.

 Dirty Martini Butter

-• In a bowl, combine the softened butter, 2 tablespoons of blue cheese, scallions, half of the chives, vodka, olive brine, lemon zest, and salt.
+• In a bowl, combine the softened butter, blue cheese, scallions, 1 1/2 tbsp chives, vodka, olive brine, lemon zest, and salt.
 Mix until smooth.

 Honey Browned Butter

-• • Add the butter to a saucepan over medium heat and cook until deeply golden and nutty, stirring frequently.
+• Add the butter to a saucepan over medium heat and cook until golden with a nutty aroma, stirring frequently.

 Goat Cheese and Fig Butter